 The exception to this is organisations who already offer blended learning with the assistance of a learning management system (LMS) or learning content management system (LCMS).
 In these cases there may be scope for building on the virtual infrastructure you already have.
 If not, you’ll need to look into buying into one.

 A high quality digital learning platform such as a learning management system (LMS) or learning content management system (LCMS) will be the digital learning space that hosts your online courses.
 The best LMS and LCMS software is cloud based, which means your students will be able to access it from their own computer, wherever they are in the world.
+Moreover, a good learning platform wil include buil-in virtual classrooms for you to teach your online lessons.

 The style of online course provider you plan to be will determine whether an LMS, an LCMS or even a combination of both systems is right for you.